I’ve been having a wonderful time with my 30-day trial of learning music. Here’s a quick update to share how it’s going.

 My initial plan was to spend 1-2 hours per day learning music.
 In practice I’ve been averaging more than that.
 One day last week I put in 8+ hours, and I probably invested a good 4 hours yesterday.

 With this trial I’m not going to fuss over the time investment since it hasn’t been difficult to get myself to take action.
-I’m in a good flow right now, my motivation to learn remains his, my environment has been extremely supportive, and I have plenty of social accountability to keep going.
+I’m in a good flow right now, my motivation is high, my environment has been supportive, and I have plenty of social accountability to keep going.
 As I do with my writing, I’ll stick with this flow of inspiration however it shows up.

 Learning in Public